confyio/confy-node/README.md

 ##### Update a team (PATCH /orgs/:org/teams/:team)

-Update a team.
+Update the given team. __Description__ is the only thing which can be updated.
 Authenticated user should be the owner of the organization.

 The following arguments are required: